Period 4 element: Germanium

 Germanium (Ge) is an element in group 14.
 Germanium, like silicon above it, is an important semiconductor and is commonly used in diodes and transistors, often in combination with arsenic.
 Germanium is fairly rare on Earth, leading to its comparatively late discovery.
 Germanium, in compounds, can sometimes irritate the eyes, skin, or lungs.

 Arsenic

-Arsenic (As) is an element in group 15.
+Arsenic (As) is an element in group 15, the pnictogens.
 Arsenic, as mentioned above, is often used in semiconductors in alloys with germanium.
 Arsenic, in pure form and some alloys, is incredibly poisonous to all multicellular life, and as such is a common component in pesticides.
 Arsenic was also used in some pigments before its toxicity was discovered.

 Selenium

-Selenium (Se) is an element in group 16.
+Selenium (Se) is an element in group 16, the chalcogens.
 Selenium is the first nonmetal in period 4, with properties similar to sulfur.
 Selenium is quite rare in pure form in nature, mostly being found in minerals such as pyrite, and even then it is quite rare.
 Selenium is necessary for humans in trace amounts, but is toxic in larger quantities.
-Selenium is a chalcogen.
 Selenium is red in monomolar structure but metallic gray in its crystalline structure.